hmc-cs111-spring2023/cs111-hw1-BBecker8/my-dsl.md

 _Is the language implemented as an internal or external DSL?
 Justify your answer._

 Regular Languages are an external DSL becuase it is utalized as a tool within other main stream languages such as java and python.
+Additionally, Regular languages are in themselves a differnt language from the host language in which they are used and require differnt syntax then the host language.

 # Host language

 _What language(s) was (were) used to implement the DSL?_

+The first implamentaion of regualr expressions was created by Ken Thompson, who implemented the idea of regular expressions inside the text editor called ed.
+Later in the late 80's, Larry Wall built a Perl programming language that helped regular expressions become mainstream.
+Now, regualr expressions are supported by modern programming languages, text processing programs and text editors.
+They can often be found in many of todays Java and Python projects.
+[Link to History of Regex](https://scantopdf.com/blog/the-history-of-regex/)

 # Benefits

 _Identify one potential benefit of the DSL: how is a programmer's life made easier by the existence of this language?_

 Regular expressions make a programmer's life easier by analyzing strings for patterns.
 AKA pattern recogintion.
-This makes the programers life easier becuase they do not have to define a program to find a pattern in a string instead they can simply use a Regular expression.
+This makes the programers life easier becuase they do not have to define a program to find a pattern in a string instead they can simply use a Regular expression which will find the pattern in a stringg for them.

 # Drawbacks